hanneskod/readme-tester/docs/03-expectations.md

 ### Suppressing php errors

-You may suppress errors using the `@` error control operator as in normal PHP code.
+You may suppress errors using the `@` error control operator.

     #[ReadmeTester\ExpectOutput('1')]
     ```php